FrancescoErcole/Windows_Batch_Scripting/README.md

 Line 6:	CATTC	XY	18
 ```

-The file is processed, and the result is in a new file.\
+The file is processed, and the result is provided into a new file.\
 Result:
 ```
 File: C:\...\file1.txt